agadiffe/WindowsMize/README.md

 3. **Configure the script (WindowsMize.ps1) according to your preferences**.
 3. Open a PowerShell prompt (as Administrator or not).
    Right-click on `Start Menu` > `Terminal`.
-3. Install 'PowerShell 7'.
+3. Install "PowerShell 7".
     ```powershell
     winget install --exact --id 'Microsoft.PowerShell' --accept-source-agreements --accept-package-agreements
     ```
 4. Open an elevated (i.e. Administrator) PowerShell prompt:
    Right-click on `Start Menu` > `Terminal (Admin)`.
    At the top of the Terminal window:
-   Click on the down arrow and choose 'PowerShell'.
+   Click on the down arrow and choose "PowerShell".
-5. Navigate to the directory where you extracted 'WindowsMize' (replace <User\> with your username).
+5. Navigate to the directory where you extracted "WindowsMize" (replace <User\> with your username).
    Example:
     ```powershell
     cd 'C:\Users\<User>\Downloads\WindowsMize-main\WindowsMize-main'